Rare Beauty - Chapel

 Rory aged 18 months is still receiving treatment at Birmingham Children's Hospital.

-In Rare Beauty we use photographs to capture images of everyday scenes that the person with a rare disease finds themselves in, for example, meeting with the consultant, having treatment or a researcher working on treatment.
-The juxtaposition will be that whilst these settings by their very nature are usually sterile, uninviting locations, we will create beauty as the patient with a rare disease and others involved (consultant etc) will be wearing designer clothing.
+In Rare Beauty, we use photographs to capture images of everyday scenes that the person with a rare disease finds themselves in.
+For example, scenes such as meeting with the consultant, having treatment or a researcher working on treatment.
+The juxtaposition is that whilst these settings by their very nature are usually sterile, uninviting locations, we will create beauty - the patient with a rare disease and everyone involved (such as the consultant, etc.) will be wearing designer clothing.
 The purpose of this is to highlight those affected by rare disease.

-"It will help people understand the impact it has on children in the community as it will display how much they can or can't do and how limited they are but hopefully it will also encourage others to help and provide assistance where need be.
+"It will help people understand the impact it has on children in the community as it will display how much they can or can't do and how limited they are.
+Hopefully, it will also encourage others to help and provide assistance where needed.

-"The reason why it is so important for Rory and I to take part in the project is to raise awareness and to show that just because he has an illness he is still the same as any other child and is no different."
+"The reason why it is so important for Rory and me to take part in the project is to raise awareness and to show that just because he has an illness, he is still the same as any other child and is no different."

 The Chaplaincy team is a multi faith team and is led by Ref Paul Nash.
 Pictured is Rev Nash, Victoria and Sister Florence.